Difference between t8 and t12 bulbs: A Detailed Comparison

 Are T8 and T12 Bulbs Interchangeable?

-• Size Difference: The first issue is the size difference.
-Since T12 bulbs are thicker, they may not fit in fixtures designed for T8 bulbs.
-However, many fixtures that accommodate T12 bulbs can also fit T8 bulbs.
+• Size Difference: Since T12 bulbs are thicker, they might not fit fixtures designed for T8 bulbs.
+However, T8 bulbs can often fit into T12 fixtures.

-• Ballast Compatibility: Another critical factor is the type of ballast used.
-T12 bulbs typically use magnetic ballasts, while T8 bulbs use electronic ballasts.
-While it’s possible to replace a T12 bulb with a T8 bulb in some cases, the ballast may need to be changed to ensure proper functioning.
+• Ballast Compatibility: T12 bulbs typically use magnetic ballasts, while T8 bulbs use electronic ballasts.
+If you plan to replace T12 with T8, you may need a ballast change for compatibility.

 Difference Between T8 and T12 Bulbs: